How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 There are a lot of white rice options from which to choose.
 For today’s dehydration project, we’ll use an inexpensive enriched long-grain white rice from the local grocer down the street.

-We also have a page on dehydrating brown rice, check it out here.
+We also have a page on dehydrating brown rice.
 We separated the two posts since brown rice and white rice have different storage requirements.
 Properly stored, dehydrated white rice can remain viable for a year or more.
 Dehydrated brown rice, due to its higher oil content, will last for several months before getting rancid when properly stored.

 We use dehydrated white rice in many of our homemade dehydrated backpacking meals.
 Taking the time now to dehydrate rice can create future food options.